 Clearly, sex education is needed in Kenya.

 Every day, on average, 1,000 girls in Kenya between the ages of 10 to 19 become pregnant.
-For most of them the consequences are dire.
-Girls dropping out of school early, contracting sexual deceases, rejection from family members and church and in extremis, driven to seek dangerous abortions that can lead to death.
+For most of them, the consequences are dire.
+Girls dropping out of school early, contracting sexual diseases, rejection from family members and church and in extremis, driven to seek dangerous abortions that can lead to death.

 While there continues to be some opposition to sexual education in schools, the Kenyan youth do want it and indeed, need it.